Introduction to Parameters in Tableau

 Below are the steps to create and use Parameters.

-Step 2: In this step, we are going to understand the initial few aspects pertaining to Parameters.
+Step 2: In this step, we will understand the initial few aspects of Parameters.

 Click on this button.
 It will pop-up various options.